Best Doorbell Cameras for Low Lighting 2025

 Alexa Greetings

-The Ring Pro 2 is compatible only with Amazon Alexa, not Google Home or Apple HomeKit, so that’s an obvious limitation.
-The Pro 2’s engineers, however, went to town with native automations.
-You can program Alexa to tell an Amazon delivery driver where to leave your package, for example — and since the Ring Pro 2 now has package detection, you’ll also know when the package has been dropped.
+The Wired Doorbell Pro’s engineers went to town with native automations and integration with Alexa, which makes sense because Amazon is the parent company of Ring.
+You can program Alexa to tell an Amazon delivery driver where to leave your package, for example — and since the Ring Pro now has package detection, you’ll also know when the package has been dropped.

 -